-After bariatric surgery, your doctor will limit you to a certain number of calories per day.
+After bariatric surgery, your doctor will limit you to a certain number of calories daily.
 Once again, an app can ensure you are keeping to your calorie allotment.
 If you notice, certain drinks are high in calories when entered into a calorie counting app.
-Some sodas, for instance, can contain 150 calories or more per 12-ounce bottle or can.
+Some sodas, for instance, can contain 150 calories per 12-ounce bottle or can.
 You’d be much better off drinking calorie-free drinks or, better yet, plain water so you can save your calories for nutritious foods like protein, vegetables, and fresh fruits.

 Avoid Alcohol & Caffeine

 Caffeine is another substance you may want to avoid.
 Caffeine is considered the most used drug in the world.
 You may not think of caffeine as a drug, but it does have side effects like other drugs.
-Caffeine boosts your mood, it’s a diuretic, and it increases your heart rate.
+Caffeine boosts your mood, is a diuretic, and increases your heart rate.
 Caffeine can also combat your efforts to remain well-hydrated throughout the day.
 Drinking or consuming caffeine in other ways can also make you more at risk for stomach ulcers.

 Take a Multivitamin and Mineral Supplements